jeromeguillaume/kong-plugin-db-sql/README.md

 # db-sql: Kong custom plugin
-This plugin uses the Lua library `luasql.mysql`
+This plugin uses the Lua library `luasql.mysql` which enables Kong to:
+- Connect to ODBC, ADO, Oracle, MySQL, SQLite, Firebird and PostgreSQL databases
+- Execute arbitrary SQL statements
+- Retrieve results in a row-by-row cursor fashion

 ## What does the plugin?
 1) Get a JWT from ```Authorization: Bearer```